 - Take an extra 1-2 tsp of raw extra-virgin coconut oil orally each day for improved energy and brain function.

-- Put coconut oil in your morning or tea
+- Put the oil in your morning coffee or tea

-- Use coconut milk for shakes & creamy recipes
+- Use coconut oil or coconut milk for shakes & creamy recipes

-- Melt coconut oil on steamed veggies to make them creamier and more satisfying.
+- Use coconut oil on steamed veggies to make them creamier and more satisfying.

 - Snack on coconut flakes daily

 - Combine with chocolate for some amazing recipes here